-Disruptive behavior will be handled by the School of St. Mary faculty or staff member or referred to the administration when offenses occur in the common areas of the school or on school grounds.
-Negative behaviors that take place in the classroom should generally be managed by the teacher.
+Disruptive behavior should generally be handled by School of St. Mary faculty or staff members; they can be referred to the administration when infractions occur in the common areas of the school or on school grounds.
+Typically, teachers need to manage negative behaviors that take place in the classroom.
 Although disruptive behaviors comprise the lowest level of offense, they nevertheless require prompt intervention.
-Depending upon the severity of the actions, some behaviors may be classified as Level II offenses.
+Depending upon the severity of the actions, some disruptive behaviors may be classified as Level II offenses.